 Before learners engage with accredited continuing education, they must receive disclosure information about relevant financial relationships and the steps taken to mitigate them, in a format that can be verified.

-There is no minimum financial threshold; individuals must disclose all financial relationships, regardless of the amount, with ineligible companies.
+There is no minimum financial threshold; individuals must disclose all financial relationships, regardless of amounts, which they have with ineligible companies.

-Individuals must disclose regardless of their view of the relevance of the relationship to education.
+People must undertake disclosure regardless of their view of the relevance of the relationship to education.

 Disclosure information must include: